How Can I Become A Volunteer Firefighter?

 “Have you ever thought- If I don’t volunteer, who will?”

-Training sessions for new recruit firefighters begin in January at Fire Station #1.
+Training sessions for new recruit firefighters begin in January 2017 at Fire Station #1.
 When basic training is completed, successful applicants will be issued a pager and can begin attending emergency calls.
-Applications must be received in full before August 14th to be considered for the Winter Recruit class.

 After basic training, recruits become a “Probationary” firefighter.
 Prior to being a Probationary Member, each recruit must successfully complete a written and practical evaluation.